xiaomo728/edx-platform/docs/decisions/0010-limit-modulestore-use-in-lms.rst

 * Old Mongo courses are not supported.
 These are soon-to-be-removed courses with course keys of the format "Org/Course/Run".
 All course keys that begin with "course-v1:" or "ccx-v1:" are supported.
-* This is a new API, and will be evolving over time to add more API functions and data over time.
+* This is a new API, and new API functions and data will be added over time.

 Advanced Use Cases
 ******************